 Detoxification and Other Treatment Programs

-If you’ve established that you or someone you love has a dependency issue with heroin, alcohol, or both then you’re on the right path.
+If you’ve established that you or someone you love has a dependency issue with heroin, alcohol, or both, then you’re on the right path.
 Understanding that there’s a problem with drug use is the first step.
-The next step is figuring out a solution to the problem, and preparing for the road ahead.
-After a person stops using CNS depressants like heroin and alcohol, the withdrawals can be intense and medical detoxification may be required.
+The next step is figuring out a solution to the problem and preparing for the road ahead.
+After a person stops using depressants like heroin and alcohol, the withdrawals can be intense, and medical detoxification may be required.
 Some of the withdrawal symptoms experienced can include irritability, anxiety, depression, severe drug cravings, headaches, nausea, and seizures.

-The reason medical detoxification may be required is that the withdrawals from alcohol and opioids can actually be fatal—especially when the two are combined with one another.
+The reason medical detoxification may be required is that withdrawals from alcohol and opioids can actually be fatal—especially when the two are combined with one another.
 Detoxification can give a medical professional the adequate time needed to monitor a patient’s vitals and prepare them for behavioral therapy or whatever treatment comes next, but detox isn’t considered a full treatment.
-Heroin addiction detoxification only fixes the physical addiction.
+Heroin addiction detoxification only fixes physical addiction.

-The mental addiction from heroin and alcohol is a common ground for checking into inpatient treatment.
+The mental aspect of heroin and alcohol is a common ground for checking into residential treatment.
 Behavioral therapy can be the answer to other emotional or mental disorders that often co-occur with substance use disorders and addiction.
-In a rehab center, substance use disorders and addictions are treated with treatment programs like medication-assisted therapy, cognitive behavior therapy, dialectical behavior therapy, contingency management, group therapy, and support groups.
+In a rehab center, substance use disorders and addictions are treated with treatment programs such as: